-The IVSS group is part of the Australian Centre for Field Robotics (ACFR) which has had a major impact in field robotics in Australia covering land, air and sea application over the last 20 years.
+The intelligent transportation systems (ITS) group is part of the Australian Centre for Field Robotics (ACFR) which has had a major impact in field robotics in Australia covering land, air and sea application over the last 20 years.

 The main research focus for the group is to improve situation awareness for vehicles and road users operating in urban environments.
 This includes research in driver intent, vehicle-to-vehicle (V2V)